lancedb/lancedb/docs/src/ann_indexes.md

 Higher number of partitions could lead to more efficient I/O during queries and better accuracy, but it takes much more time to train.
 On `SIFT-1M` dataset, our benchmark shows that keeping each partition 1K-4K rows lead to a good latency / recall.

 `num_sub_vectors` specifies how many Product Quantization (PQ) short codes to generate on each vector.
+The number should be a factor of the vector dimension.
+Because
-Because PQ is a lossy compression of the original vector, a higher `num_sub_vectors` usually results in less space distortion, and thus yields better accuracy.
+PQ is a lossy compression of the original vector, a higher `num_sub_vectors` usually results in less space distortion, and thus yields better accuracy.
 However, a higher `num_sub_vectors` also causes heavier I/O and more PQ computation, and thus, higher latency. `dimension / num_sub_vectors` should be a multiple of 8 for optimum SIMD efficiency.

+!!! note
+    if `num_sub_vectors` is set to be greater than the vector dimension, you will see errors like `attempt to divide by zero`

+### How to choose `m` and `ef_construction` for `IVF_HNSW_*` index?

+`m` determines the number of connections a new node establishes with its closest neighbors upon entering the graph.
+Typically, `m` falls within the range of 5 to 48.
+Lower `m` values are suitable for low-dimensional data or scenarios where recall is less critical.
+Conversely, higher `m` values are beneficial for high-dimensional data or when high recall is required.
+In essence, a larger `m` results in a denser graph with increased connectivity, but at the expense of higher memory consumption.

+`ef_construction` balances build speed and accuracy.
+Higher values increase accuracy but slow down the build process.
+A typical range is 150 to 300.
+For good search results, a minimum value of 100 is recommended.
+In most cases, setting this value above 500 offers no additional benefit.
+Ensure that `ef_construction` is always set to a value equal to or greater than `ef` in the search phase